dubemdaniel/Javascript-Variables-TW/README.md

 Variables are used almost everywhere on our codebase Variables exist not only in JavaScript but in all programming language Variable stores different data types
-Data types include strings, numbers, boolean, null, undefined, objects, array
+Data types include strings, numbers, boolean, null, undefined, objects, array, functions